CumulusNetworks/config-backup-upgrade-helper/README.md

   will have to be removed manually after rebooting into that slot.

-# Ansible Playbook to Migrate configs from 2.5 for 3.0
+# Ansible Playbook to Migrate Configs from 2.5 for 3.0

-Attached is an ansible playbook designed to install and run the script on a set of switches This is provided as a jumpstart to aid in the migration of config files while upgrading from Cumulus Linux 2.5 to Cumulus Linux 3.0.
+Attached is an ansible playbook designed to install and run the Config File Migration script on a set of switches.
+This is provided as a jumpstart to aid in the migration of config files while upgrading from Cumulus Linux 2.5 to Cumulus Linux 3.0.
+It also provides a quick introduction to the power of orchestration tools to deploy Cumulus Linux.

 The playbook copies and executes the config_file_changes script with the --backup option to create a backup archive, then retrieves that archive back to the ansible host as a